Izmir Izmir Province, Turkey Travel Guide

 Mainly cash-paid.
 BiTaksi app for hailing.

-Taxis present convenience for short distances or with luggage.
-For greater flexibility, consider renting a vehicle or bicycle.
+Taxis present convenience for short distances or having luggage.
+For greater flexibility, consider renting a vehicle or by bicycle.

 Similar requirements to cars, often needing a specific motorcycle license.
 Not recommended for inexperienced riders.